Rawhide vs beefhide: Which is the healthier option?

 Cons of rawhide products

-Large chunks of treats that are swallowed can pose a choking hazard or obstruct the digestive tract, requiring emergency veterinary care.
 Hard rawhide chews may cause fractured teeth or damaged enamel, requiring general anesthesia and professional veterinary dentistry to address the problem.
 Rawhide treats are also a significant source of calories, which can contribute to weight gain and obesity.

-These pathogens can not only make your dog sick, but they have also been associated with illness in pet owners who were handling the contaminated rawhide treats.
 These findings are particularly concerning for households with young, elderly, or immunocompromised family members who may be more susceptible to such infections.

 My dog got sick from rawhide – What should I do?

-For dogs that prefer more traditional treats, look for products labeled with the Veterinary Oral Health Council (VOHC) seal, which ensures that the treat will prevent plaque and tartar formation.
+For dogs that prefer more traditional treats, however, look for products labeled with the Veterinary Oral Health Council (VOHC) seal, which ensures that the treat will prevent plaque and tartar formation.
 These treats provide dental health benefits in addition to satisfying your dog’s treat cravings.

 How often can dogs eat rawhide?

-It’s best to limit your dog’s intake of rawhide to no more than a few times per week.
+Limit your dog’s intake of rawhide to no more than a few times per week.
 Too much rawhide may give your dog an upset stomach and cause gastrointestinal issues such as vomiting, diarrhea, bloating, and flatulence.
 Save rawhide as a fun treat for your dog.

 Rawhide should only be given under direct supervision, to minimize the risk of choking and other hazards.
 Take rawhide away from your dog when it becomes small enough for your dog to swallow.